Who We Are

 House of Hope residents participate in healthy competition, working out frustrations and stress.
 Our physical education program includes basketball, volleyball, soccer, and many other sports.
 Our gymnasium allows our teens to participate in athletic competition, and we rely on many volunteers to assist in teaching other extra curricular activities such as arts, drama, personal and professional development and other social and creative skills.

 Because our ultimate goal is to enable troubled teenagers to become productive and healthy citizens, the House of Hope program includes instruction in life skills.
 As a starting point, each resident is assigned specific household duties and chores.
 Responsibility is earned and tested through phase systems, which rewards sincere attitude change.

 Troubled teens are usually unable to respond properly to authority and cannot relate to peers.
 To deal with these problems, House of Hope provides a loving, stable environment where residents learn responsibility, submit to authority and relate affectively to peers and adults.
-This is accomplished through intensive individual coaching, family and group coaching, strong spiritual guidance and parental coaching designed to heal fractured family relationships.
-We offer a staff of professional pastoral counselors.
+This is accomplished through intensive individual and family prayer ministry, strong spiritual guidance and parental coaching designed to heal fractured family relationships.
+We offer a dedicated staff of prayer ministers.

-Each resident attends our on-campus school, Hope Academy, which features a combination of an accredited Classical Christian and Accelerated Christian Education curriculum, enabling residents to fill in educational gaps resulting from poor school attendance and lack of motivation.
+Each resident attends our on-campus school, Hope Academy, which features the Accelerated Christian Education curriculum, enabling residents to fill in educational gaps resulting from poor school attendance and lack of motivation.
 Hope Academy offers a high school diploma with transferable credits.
 Upon arrival, each resident is given diagnostic testing to determine an appropriate placement level, then an individualized education plan is implemented to allow each student to progress at his or her own pace.